© Eric R. Pianka

 One manpower = a unit of power based on the rate at which a man can work; approximately 75 watts, or about one tenth of a horsepower.
 In other words, it takes ten strong men to do the work of one horse.

 Fossil fuel is our energy slave: one gallon is equivalent to about 50 horsepower hours and will move a one-ton car 30-50 miles.
-And, at current US prices, a gallon of gas is simply way too cheap, costing only a little over two dollars.
+And, at current US prices, a gallon of gas is simply way too cheap, costing only about three dollars.
 Just imagine having to push your car that far -- how many people would be required and how long would it take?
 Let's do a few simple calculations.

 The 2017 Mercedes-Benz S-Class has an 8 cylinder engine and gets 25 mpg on the highway.
 This muscle car is rated at 523 hp, equivalent to more than 5,000 men.
 Big SUVs are rated at 400+ hp.
 So called "low" horsepower cars such as the Mazda Sport (A6) and the Chevrolet Cruze are rated at 184 and 153 hp.
 Toyota's Prius has a 120 hp engine.
 Even motorcycles use hundreds of horsepower units.
 Thus, all require the energy of thousands of men.
 Quite simply, we humans are energy gluttons.
 Our voracious and insatiable appetite for energy is doing us in.
 We must learn to live more frugally using much less energy.

 One of the many symptoms of the human overpopulation crisis is that we now face serious energy limitations.
 Most people seem to think that we just need more energy, when in fact, we need to be more frugal in our energy use.
 People need to understand more about energy -- humans are not exempt from the laws of thermodynamics.
 Every time energy is used, waste heat is produced.
 Waste heat that can no longer be dissapated due to the man-made changes in greenhouse gases that has led to global warming.